userforbidden/scada-forensics-pccc/README.md

 destination-directory is the directory where your files will be stored

 =======================================================================================

-To use the file parsing use command python fileparse.py filenumber filetype file-path
+To parse an extracted file use command python fileparse.py filenumber filetype file-path
 -
-filenumber can be 00 to 254 in hex filetype can be 00 to 254 in hex file-path is the directory path of the file to be parsed
+filenumber can be 00 to 254 in hex

+filetype can be 00 to 254 in hex

+file-path is the directory path of the file to be parsed

 =======================================================================================

 Dependencies:
 -
 The only dependency for this tool is PyShark